emilyruby/manifestoo/liberaldemocrats.md

   working within the EU to ensure the continuation of territorial licensing of rights.
 * Create `creative enterprise zones`.
+* Fund more extensive childcare, and provide better back-to-work support to reach an ambitious goal of one million more women in work by 2025.
+* Push for at least 40% of board members being women in FTSE 350 companies and implementing the recommendations of the Parker review to increase ethnic minority representation.
+* Extend the Equality Act to all large companies with more than 250 employees, requiring them to monitor and publish data on gender, BAME, and LGBT+ employment levels and pay gaps.
+* Ask the Advisory Committee on Safety of Blood, Tissues and Organs periodically to review rules around men who have sex with men and other related groups donating blood to consider what restrictions remain necessary.
+* Guarantee the freedom of people to wear religious or cultural dress, and tackle the growing incidence of Islamophobic hate crime.
+* Introduce an ‘X’ option on passports, identity documents, and official forms for those who do not wish to identify as either male or female, and campaign for their introduction in the provision of other services, for example utilities.
+* Decriminalise the sale and purchase of sex, and the management of sex work.
+* Strengthen legal rights and obligations for couples by introducing mixed-sex civil partnerships and extending rights to cohabiting couples.
+* Extend protection of gender reassignment in equality law to explicitly cover gender identity and expression, and streamline and simplify the Gender Recognition Act 2004 to allow individuals to change their legal gender without unnecessary bureaucratic hurdles.
+* Address period poverty by providing free sanitary products to girls at school.
+* Resource BAME staff associations such as the National Black Police Association to increase ethnic diversity and BAME participation in the police.
+* Provide additional government funding for English as an additional language classes.

 ### Disabilities and Mental Health
+Replace Police and Crime Commissioners, elected at great expense in elections with very low turnout, with accountable police boards made up of local councillors.
 * Raise awareness of, and seek to expand, `Access to Work`, which supports people with disabilities in work.
 * Accelerate the roll-out of `Individual Placement and Support`, a proven approach to getting people with mental ill-health back into work.
+* Increase accessibility to public places and transport by making more stations wheelchair accessible.

 ## Foreign Policy

+* Hold an annual debate in parliament on skill and labour market shortfalls and surpluses.
+* Continue to allow high-skilled immigration to support key sectors of our economy.
+* We will reinstate post-study work visas for graduates in `STEM` (science, technology, engineering and maths) subjects who find suitable employment within six months of graduating.
+* Establish a centrally funded `Migration Impact Fund`.
+* Offer safe and legal routes to the UK for refugees to prevent them from making dangerous journeys.
+* Expand the `Syrian Vulnerable Persons Resettlement Scheme` to offer sanctuary to 50,000 people over the lifetime of the next parliament.
+* Re-open the `Dubs unaccompanied child refugee scheme`, ensuring Britain meets its responsibilities by taking in 3,000 unaccompanied refugee children.
+  Liberal Democrats would offer these children `indefinite leave to remain`, meaning they will not be deported once they turn 18.
+* End indefinite immigration detention by introducing a 28-day limit.
+* Offer asylum to people fleeing countries where their sexual orientation or gender identification means that they risk imprisonment, torture or execution, and stop deporting people at risk to such countries.
+* Champion the `rules-based international order`.
+* Support the `UN principle of Responsibility to Protect`.
+* Implementing a policy of `presumption of denial` for arms exports to countries listed as human rights priority countries in the `Foreign and Commonwealth Office`’s annual human rights report.
+* Creating a public register of arms brokers.
+* Remain committed to a negotiated peace settlement to the `Israeli-Palestinian conflict`, which includes a `two-state solution`.
+* Suspend UK arms sales to Saudi Arabia in response to their consistent targeting of civilians, in breach of international humanitarian law, in Yemen.
+* We will work closely with European and other international partners to exert maximum economic and political pressure on Russia to stop interfering in the affairs of sovereign Eastern European nations, and will stand by our obligations under the NATO treaty in the event of threats to NATO member states.
+* Work to lead international nuclear disarmament efforts.
+* Maintain our commitment to spend 0.7% of UK gross national income on `overseas
+  development assistance`.
+* Invest to eliminate within a generation preventable diseases like TB, HIV and malaria.
+* Develop a global education strategy.